 Maintaining a consistent routine can greatly benefit one’s sense of normalcy.
 It is recommended to adhere to regular mealtimes, school schedules, and extracurricular activities as much as possible.
 Introducing new routines can also be highly advantageous in establishing a structured daily life.
-By implementing and maintaining such routines, individuals can experience greater control and stability in their lives.
+Individuals can experience greater control and stability by implementing and maintaining such routines.

 Emotional Outlet: Let Them Speak

 Help your children feel comfortable expressing their emotions in a safe and supportive environment.
 Try using coloring books and having open conversations to foster effective communication about their feelings.
 Remember, you can do it!